rafathossain/Postgres-Pgadmin-Docker/README.md

 3. Now run `sh deploy.sh`
 4. After the docker container is up, you can access the pgadmin via: {SERVER_IP}:5480
 5. Thank you.

+Now you can add server in pgadmin to connect to your pgsql database.

+Default pgsql port: 5430